-This foot can be used to create free hand embroidery, monograms and stippling.
+This foot is used to create freehand embroidery, monograms and stippling when the machine is set in regular sewing mode (embroidery unit not attached).

-- Drop the feed dogs.
+- 1. Drop the feed dogs.
 To do so, remove the free arm.
-On the backside of the exposed area, move the lever from the right to the left. - 2.
-Thread the needle with the machine embroidery thread.
+On the backside of the exposed area, move the lever from the right to the left. - Thread the needle with the machine embroidery thread.
 If you have chosen a rayon sheen as embroidery thread, use a special bobbin thread in the bobbin, called bobbin fill. - Place a stabilizer on the back layer of the fabric to create fabric stiffness and prevent distortion of the fabric during embroidering.
 The fabric stabilizer can be further secured by spraying it with a temporary adhesive. - 4.
 Draw your chosen design, or letter for sewing a monogram, on the fabric using a disappearing fabric-marking pen. - 5.
 Hoop the fabric.
 Pull it tight with an even tension. - 6.
 Place the hooped fabric under the darning/ freehand embroidery foot and lower the foot. - 7.
 Sew with a fast speed while guiding the fabric slowly. - 8.
 When the design is complete, pull the threads to the back and neaten or tie a knot.
 Trim away the stabilizer and press the fabric.